Energy Ireland

 Sponsored by

-The Renewable Energy Summit 2024 will provide a valuable opportunity to bring together the key stakeholders from across the energy sector, and those who interact with the energy sector to discuss how the contribution from renewable energy can be accelerated.
+The Renewable Energy Summit 2026 will provide a valuable opportunity to bring together the key stakeholders from across the energy sector, and those who interact with the energy sector, to discuss how the contribution from renewable energy can be accelerated.
 The objective is to create a genuine in-depth understanding of the alternative paths open to Ireland in increasing the contribution from renewable energy sources.
 It will look at the challenges and opportunities including the planning system, the need for long term energy storage and the skills gaps impacting on the sector.
-It is the one event that brings together the renewable energy sector as a whole.

 Conference themes Themes